padraig-d/maths-handwriting-model/README.md

 ## Data
 Dataset consists of 27,000 images of the symbols `0,1,2,3,4,5,6,7,8,9,*,-,+,/,w,x,y,z` (1,500 each).
 It has yet to be sorted correctly.

+## USAGE

+Run main.py to train the model, it will be saved into /trained_model.

+To run various tests on it (such as testing on images in /testing_images), run testing.py